jmcart9/FaceSpace/README.md

 Technologies: Java 11, Swing, AWT, JSmooth.

 How to use: To use GUI, just execute `Facespace.jar`.
-To use CLI, compiles and run `Facespace.java`.
+To use CLI, compile and run `Facespace.java`.